faircloth-lab/protocols/protocols-computer/analysis/analysis-gatk-parallel.rst

                 --workdir $PBS_O_WORKDIR \
                 -a files-to-trim.txt \
                 ./trimmomatic-sub.sh {$1} {$2}

+    .. admonition:: Note

+        Select a reasonable number of nodes and cores per job for your circumstance.
+You will most likely want to scale up from what I have above.

 #.
 Once we have trimmed our reads, it's time to setup the genome to which we want to map our reads.
 Create a folder (``reference``) to hold the genome, then place the FASTA file for the assembly in this folder.
 So, our working directory looks like this:

     .. code-block:: bash